Gift acceptance policy

 With this in mind, a set of ethical principles has been established to record the basis on which the University will or will not pursue potential benefactions, underpinned by a robust and defendable process that gifts go through before being accepted or rejected.

 This policy details these principles and establishes guidelines that will be invoked in the case of potentially controversial gifts or donors.

-The Principal is ultimately responsible for the acceptance of such donations - based on the advice of the Head of Development, the Director of Development, the Chief Operating Officer, Council and others where appropriate to a Faculty, School or other units as set out below - where the purposes to be funded by the gift are consistent with the University's values, strategic mission and priorities.
+The Principal is ultimately responsible for the acceptance of such donations - based on the advice of the Head of Development, the Director of Development, the Registrar and Secretary, Council and others where appropriate to Faculty, School or other units as set out below - where the purposes to be funded by the gift are consistent with the University's values, strategic mission and priorities.

 Queen Mary accepts donations on the understanding that the funder can have no influence over the academic freedom and independence of the University.

 In the case of potentially controversial gifts or donors, there may be occasions when the University may choose not to solicit or accept a gift from an organisation or individual.
 Decisions on whether to proceed, when there is doubt on ethical or public relations grounds, will generally need to be made prior to the cultivation process to ensure that time and resources are not wasted.

-Any donation, of whatever value, which has an associated naming opportunity, must be referred for approval to the Head of Development, who may decide to seek additional approvals from within the University.
+Any donation, of whatever value, which has an associated naming opportunity, must be referred in the first instance to the Acting Head of Development, who may decide to seek additional approvals from within the University.